jaysaurus/Co.Koa/miniSite/documentation/Config.md

 "useHBS": true
 ```

 Co.Koa supports handlebars by default, but can be made into a pure API simply by setting the `useHBS` flag to `false`.
-Co.Koa will not load any HBS components on launch if the flag is set to `false`.
-This will not affect your access to static resources within the `/public` folder.
+Co.Koa will not load any HBS components on launch if the flag is set to `false` (this has no effect on accessing static resources within the `/public` folder).

 ---